eganster/MCEq/README.rst

-MCEq - Matrix cascade equation (Release Candidate 1)
+MCEq - Matrix cascade equation (public pre-release)
 ====================================================

 This version was previously known as 'dev' branch.